Skive Municipality

-Skive Municipality (Skive Kommune) is a municipality (Danish, kommune) in Mid Jutland Region on Salling Peninsula, a part of the larger Jutland Peninsula in northwest Denmark.
-It covers an area of 688.09 km^{2} (2013) and has a population of 44,328 (2025).
-Its mayor is Peder Christian Kirkegaard, a member of the Venstre political party.
+Skive Municipality (Skive Kommune) is a municipality (kommune) in the Central Denmark Region on the Salling Peninsula, a part of the larger Jutland Peninsula in Denmark.
+It covers an area of 688.09 km^{2} and has a population of 44,101 as of 2026.
+Its mayor is Alfred Brunsgaard, a member of Venstre.

 The main town and the site of its municipal council is the city of Skive.

 The Virksund Bridge (Virksundbroen) connects the municipality at the town of Virksund to the town of Sundstrup in Viborg municipality.

-As of January 1, 2007, the original Skive municipality ceased to exist as a result of Kommunalreformen ("The Municipal Reform" of 2007).
-It was merged with the former Sallingsund, Spøttrup, and Sundsøre municipalities, to form the new Skive municipality.
-The old municipality had an area of 230 km^{2} and a population of 27,919 (2005).
+As of January 1, 2007, the original Skive municipality ceased to exist as a result of the Kommunalreformen.
+It was merged with the former Sallingsund, Spøttrup, and Sundsøre municipalities to form the new Skive municipality.
+The old municipality had an area of 230 km^{2} and a population of 27,919 in 2005.
 Before the reform, the municipality was part of Viborg County.

-Skive itself is a coastal tourist resort, at the mouth of the Karup River (Karup Å) and the Skive Fjord.
-As of 1992, the population was 19,711.
+Skive itself is a coastal tourist resort at the mouth of the Karup River and the Skive Fjord.
 In June 2022, Barack Obama visited the municipality.